-How can I ensure that my wishes will be carried out after my death?
+How can I ensure that my property will be passed on to the right people after my death?

 This is the reason for writing up a will.
-If you have a written will, it is much more likely that what you want to happen when you die will actually happen - and in the way that you want it to, e.g. how you would like your funeral to be carried out, how your dependent children will be provided for, and what happens to any property and treasured possessions you may own.
+If you have a written will, it is much more likely that what you want to happen when you die will actually happen - and in the way that you want it to, e.g. how your dependent children will be provided for, and what happens to any property and treasured possessions you may own.

 Back to top

 You can write up a will at any time.
-You don't have to wait for major life events such as marriage or the birth of children or grandchildren to do so (though it is a good idea to update your will when there are major changes to your personal or family circumstances).
+You don't have to wait for major life events such as marriage or the birth of children or grandchildren to do so (though you may need to update your will at these times).

 Elsewhere on this page you will find information on how to draw up a will, and who can help you with this process.